daviduhden/openbsd-hardening-script/README.md

 ## Overview

-This script automates the configuration of an OpenBSD workstation based on various guides from [Solène Rapenne](https://dataswamp.org/~solene/index.html).
-It includes steps for installing necessary packages, configuring user settings, setting up a firewall, enabling Tor, configuring mirrors, and applying additional hardening measures.
+This script automates the hardening of an OpenBSD workstation based on various guides from [Solène Rapenne](https://dataswamp.org/~solene/index.html).
+Any contribution is highly appreciated.

 ## Features